MultiSafepay/docs/content/my-account/account-balance.md

 There you can see your:

 - Balance and closing balance date
-- Payout amounts, transactions, and status
-- Payouts sent to the bank
 - Bank description
 - IBAN and Swift
+- Payout amounts and payouts sent to the bank
+- Transactions and statuses
-- Uncleared balance – If activated, see below.
+- Uncleared balance (if activated, see below)

 </details>